Mike Pence: 2016 vice presidential campaign

 On October 7, 2016, lewd comments made by Donald Trump in 2005 surfaced and gained heavy media attention.
-That day, Pence said to reporters, "I do not condone his remarks and cannot defend them," but made clear that he was standing by Trump.
-In response to the revelation, Paul Ryan, the then-speaker of the U. S. House of Representatives, "uninvited" Trump from what would have been a joint campaign event.
+That day, Pence said to reporters, "I do not condone his remarks and cannot defend them", but he made clear that he was standing by Trump.
+In response to the reports, Paul Ryan "uninvited" Trump from what would have been a joint campaign event.
 The Trump campaign attempted to substitute Pence for Trump at the event, but according to The New York Times, Pence called Trump on October 8 and told him that he (Pence) would not appear at the event, and that Trump would need to handle the next 48 hours on his own, as Pence did not think he would be an effective surrogate for Trump.

 According to Bob Woodward's 2018 book Fear: Trump in the White House, in the midst of the scandal, then-Republican National Committee chairman Reince Priebus told Trump he should drop out of the race for the good of the party, and that Pence had agreed to replace Trump on the top of the ticket as the Republican presidential nominee, with former Secretary of State Condoleezza Rice agreeing to be Pence's running mate.

 On October 10, 2016, Pence appeared on CNN and said, in response to rumors that he was leaving the ticket, that it was "absolutely false to suggest that at any point in time we considered dropping off this ticket" and that it is the "greatest honor of my life" to be nominated as Trump's running mate.

-On October 27, 2016, a chartered Boeing 737 carrying Pence skidded off a runway at LaGuardia Airport in New York City and was slowed by an engineered materials arrestor system; no injuries were reported.
+On November 8, 2016, Pence was elected vice president of the United States as Trump's running mate.

 Vice presidency (2017–2021)

-On November 8, 2016, Pence was elected vice president of the United States as Trump's running mate.

 Soon after the election, he was appointed chairman of President-elect Trump's transition team.
 During the transition phase of the Trump administration, Pence was reported as holding a large degree of influence in the administration due to his roles as a mediator between Trump and congressional Republicans, for reassuring conservatives about Trump's conservative credentials, and his influence in determining Donald Trump's cabinet.

-Pence is the sixth vice president from Indiana, following Schuyler Colfax (1869–1873), Thomas A. Hendricks (1885), Charles W. Fairbanks (1905–1909), Thomas R. Marshall (1913–1921), and Dan Quayle (1989–1993).